Introduction

 Budget

-The maximum budget for the implementation of this Call is 800,000 Euro.
-This shall include the ESA Seed funding, the bidders own/other funding and/or bidders in-kind contribution (see below).
-The Arctic Phi-Lab intends to issue up to 4 contracts..
+The Arctic Phi-Lab intends to issue 4-6 contracts.
 It is left up to the potential bidder to determine the size of the proposed work.

 The duration of each contract may be maximum two years.